caspersg/last-motion.nvim/README.md

 - ']s' continue the most recent search

+I've done my best to add every motion in neovim, including treesitter motions like "@attribute.inner".
+Many of the motions are defined in [square-motions.nvim](https://github.com/caspersg/square-motions.nvim)

-I've done my best to add every motion in neovim, including treesitter motions like "@attribute.inner". hjkl seem pretty pointless to include, but you can repeat '10j' with 'n', go back up by 10 lines with N.
+hjkl seem pretty pointless to include, but you can repeat '10j' with 'n', go back up by 10 lines with N.

 TODO add  a video